St Mary's Catholic School, Bishop's Stortford: History

 In 1896, four nuns from the Congregation of St Mary of Namur came from Belgium to Bishop's Stortford and established a school with nine students.
 These sisters were the first to provide Catholic education for the district, and the school grew.
 As it was a fee-paying school, a free smaller school was set up in what is now St Mary's music block.
 The school, St Joseph's Primary School, grew until, in 1914, it was teaching 57 pupils with only 3 teachers.
 As St Mary's accumulated more pupils it bought surrounding buildings and land until it had enough classrooms to teach all of their pupils.

 As of 2024 there have been a number of new builds and renovations within the site with new tennis courts, classrooms and renovated facilities.
 It also has around 50 classrooms with multiple ICT suites, a 10,000 book library, a large sports hall and refectory.

 Previously a voluntary aided school administered by Hertfordshire County Council, in September 2021, St Mary's converted to the academy status.
 The school was a founding member of the St Francis of Assisi Catholic Academy Trust.
 It continues to be a Catholic school under the jurisdiction of the Roman Catholic Diocese of Westminster.

+The school celebrated its 125th anniversary on the 10th of May 2022 by a special mass led by Bishop Paul McAleenan.